Knguyen351/Data-Mining-Project/README.md

 # Data-Mining-Project

-## Dataset: Still working process because the server is down.
-The dataset would interest me because it has enough data for me to look through and work with it.
+## Dataset: 🧠 Alzheimer's Disease Dataset 🧠. https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset The dataset would interest me because it has enough data for me to look through and work with it.

 ## Problem Definition and Data Acquisition: Using the deatset to predict Alzheimer Disease